 - “Evaluation of nutrition education efforts to prevent childhood obesity from preconception to preschool in low-income families” (October 1, 2012-September 30, 2017); PI: Amy R. Mobley: USDA Hatch grant, $71,900 direct costs

-- “Breaking through barriers that prevent low-income families from meeting the Dietary Guidelines for fruit, vegetables and whole grains: A novel behavioral-based approach translated to the community” (March 20, 2012-August 1, 2013); PI: Amy R. Mobley: Diet and Health Initiative, University of Connecticut, $50,000 direct costs
+- “Breaking through barriers that prevent low-income families from meeting the Dietary Guidelines for fruit, vegetables and whole grains: A novel behavioral-based approach translated to the community” (March 20, 2012-current); PI: Amy R. Mobley: Diet and Health Initiative, University of Connecticut, $50,000 direct costs

 - “Mobilizing Rural Communities to Assess and Improve the Ecological Environment to Prevent Childhood Obesity” (March 1, 2011-February 29, 2016); Co-PI: Amy R. Mobley: USDA/Agriculture and Food Research Initiative, $260,674 (PI: Paula Peters, Kansas State University, $4,500,000 total costs)